dt2450/operating-systems/shell/README.md

 10. int main(int argc, char **argv)
     This is the main function of the shell which runs an infinite while loop looking for more commands in the command line.
 The process terminates only on exit command otherwise it displays a prompt to the user, waiting for the next set of inputs.
+11. void populate_path_from_env()
+   This function imports the directories listed in $PATH env variable on the original shell from which this shell is launched.
+However, the import is done only once and during launch of shell only.
+In order to manage the list, path command needs to      be used, as earlier.